More courage to participate in high-impact sports after short-stem hip replacement

 - Optimal freedom of movement

-- Stability even under repeated loads
+- Stability even under repeated stress

 - Social integration : Sporting activities promote participation in social life.

-Overcome fears – with the right information
+Overcoming fears – with the right information

 Many patients avoid exercise for fear of damaging their hip replacement.
 Doctors should: